 Punxsutawney Phil is as immortal as Bill Murray (allegedly)

 A typical groundhog will live six to eight years in the wild.
 Punxsutawney Phil, the official groundhog of America’s largest Groundhog Day celebration (and co-star in the hit movie Groundhog Day), has been alive since, uh, 1887.
 Or, so his website says.
-To what does Phil owe his impossibly impressive 131 years?
+To what does Phil owe his impossibly impressive 132 years?
 A magical elixir called, yet again, “groundhog punch”—presumably not the same recipe of vodka and eggs that its original authors quaffed.
 According to the lorekeepers of the modern Punxsutawney Groundhog Club, Phil is fed a single sip of groundhog punch every summer, instantly granting him another seven years of life.
 (In other words, the opposite of vodka.)
-Here are other famous animals that changed history.
+Here are 7 more immortal animals that basically live forever.

 What does an immortal marmot do for fun?
 Drink and read